VictoriaMetrics/operator/docs/resources/vmnodescrape.md

 # VMNodeScrape

-The `VMNodeScrape` CRD provides discovery mechanism for scraping metrics kubernetes nodes.
+The `VMNodeScrape` CRD provides discovery mechanism for scraping metrics kubernetes nodes, it is useful for node exporters monitoring.

 `VMNodeScrape` object generates part of [VMAgent](https://docs.victoriametrics.com/operator/resources/vmagent.html) configuration.
 It has various options for scraping configuration of target (with basic auth,tls access, by specific port name etc.).